Updated April 12th, 2022 by Ben Reynolds

 Dividend Aristocrats have historically outperformed the stock market with less volatility.
 They tend to do better in recessions (while still posting negative returns on an absolute basis) versus the broader market.

 Sources: Dividend Aristocrats data from 1990 through 2011 from Ploutus.
-Dividend Aristocrats data from 2012 and 2013 is from S&P. Dividend Aristocrats data from 2014 through 2017 is from Yahoo!
-Finance for the Dividend Aristocrats ETF (NOBL).
+Dividend Aristocrats data from 2012 and 2013 is from S&P. Dividend Aristocrats data from 2014 through 2021 is from Ycharts for the Dividend Aristocrats ETF (NOBL).
 S&P 500 data is from same sources as listed previously.

 As one would expect, replacing the stock market portion of the unlevered (no short-term bonds/cash) Permanent Portfolio with Dividend Aristocrats significantly improves both portfolio return and volatility.

-The Permanent Portfolio works by spreading risk across uncorrelated asset classes and harvesting correlation gains by rebalancing annually.
-The portfolio has historically done very well on a risk adjusted basis.
+The Permanent Portfolio works by spreading risk across uncorrelated asset classes and harvesting gains by rebalancing annually.
+The portfolio has historically done very well on a risk adjusted basis, despite its simplicity.